Trump HHS to let states freeze out Planned Parenthood

-The Trump administration says it’s reversing an Obama administration rule aimed at protecting Planned Parenthood and other providers from states seeking to freeze them out of funding.
+The Trump administration says it’s reversing an Obama administration rule that protected Planned Parenthood and other providers from states seeking to freeze them out of funding.

+And it took more action Friday to protect what it called religious liberties of healthcare providers.

-The Health and Human Services Department said the move was restoring flexibility to states, but health advocacy groups said the action is clearly aimed at shutting down women’s access to abortions and, potentially, other healthcare as well.
+The Health and Human Services Department said the moves would restore flexibility to states and restore the right to act based on conscience, but health advocacy groups said the actions were clearly aimed at shutting down women’s access to abortions and, potentially, other healthcare as well.

 “This is part of the Trump administration’s commitment to roll back regulations instituted by the Obama administration to radically favor abortion,” Charmaine Yoest, assistant secretary for public affairs at HHS, told reporters in a telephone briefing.